EthanLeitch/ytdl/README.md

 # ytdl
-Youtube video downloader for Mac and Windows
+A free and simple YouTube video downloader for Mac and Windows

+Uses youtube-dl and ffmpeg